ErHaWeb/klaro_consent_manager/Documentation/Editor/Index.rst

 Detailed information
 ====================

-Here you will find detailed information on all fields that can be configured in the site configuration, the klaro configuration, the services and their cookies.
+Here you will find detailed information on all fields that can be configured in the site configuration, the Klaro configuration, the services, and their cookies.

 ..  toctree::
    :maxdepth: 1